SpareCores/sc-www/src/assets/articles/67pct-cost-saving-at-adtech-company.md

-Then we could use the newly collected data to fine-tune the server-selection algorithm by finding new patterns (e.g. a model training job running every hour requires high amount of memory only from time-to-time).
+Then we could use the newly collected data to fine-tune the server-selection algorithm by finding new patterns (e.g. a model training job running every hour requires a high amount of memory only from time-to-time).

 Overall, this solution managed around 4000 batch jobs every single